Biology

 Students conducting an approved laboratory or field research project in the life sciences under the supervision of a faculty mentor.
 The student is required to complete 30 hours of work for each credit hour enrolled.
 The course may be repeated for a maximum 6 total credit hours toward degree requirements.
 Prerequisite: Consent of faculty mentor.
 Fall/Spring/Summer.

-Senior pre-health students will develop a paper based research project to investigate a biomedical related topic of their choosing.
-Students will create a research statement, identify peer-reviewed publications related to their topic, and conduct a mini meta-analysis.
-Major findings will be presented in both written and oral forms as part of the university SEWS requirement.
-Prerequisites: BIOL pre-health major and successful completion (C- or better) of BIOL 387.
+Students will develop a meta-analysis research project based on their research questions from BIOL 387.
+Students will identify peer-reviewed publications related to their topic and conduct a meta-analysis under faculty guidance.
+Findings will be presented in both written and oral forms as part of the university SEWS requirement.
+Prerequisites: Successful completion (C- or better) of BIOL 387.
 Corequisites: BIOL 487Z.
-Fall and Spring.
+Fall, Spring.

 BIOL-487Z: Sr Writing Requirement